 September 14, 1929 – West Texas Well will set Record

 A West Texas well struck oil at a depth of 1,070 feet and produced an astounding 204,672 barrels of oil a day- the most productive well ever drilled up until that time.
 The Yates 30-A well initially produced 8,528 barrels of oil per hour.

 The well in southeastern Pecos County was just a few hundred yards from the 1926 discovery well of the Yates field, the Ira G. Yates 1-A. First discovered in 1920, the Permian Basin’s huge size had been revealed in 1923 by the Santa Rita No. 1 well.

-The latest well, operated by Transcontinental Oil and the Mid-Kansas Oil and Gas Company (then a subsidiary of Ohio Oil, now Marathon Oil) brought prosperity to Midland, Odessa and communities like Iraan (see Alley Oop’s Oil Roots).
+The latest well, operated by Transcontinental Oil and the Mid-Kansas Oil and Gas Company (then a subsidiary of Ohio Oil, now Marathon) brought prosperity to Midland, Odessa, and new oil towns like Iraan (see Alley Oop’s Oil Roots).
 In 1985 the Yates field produced its billionth barrel of oil.